AdityaCoppisetti/robotic-arm/journal.md

 here is what im going to do
-im going to copy paste the pinheaders from the arduino nano and then wire everything on the main pcb using that
+im going to copy paste the pinheaders from the arduino nano and then wire everything on the main pcb using that.

+i was just a little confused with the capacitor in each circuit so i checked it out on youtube , it wasnt much help but i found this